MicrosoftDocs/supply-chain-center/articles/administer/connect-your-sap-data.md

     - The SAP RFC Reader is an ADO.NET provider.
 The .NET Framework version 4.7.2 or later is required.
     - The SAP RFC Reader is supported by Windows 10, Windows 11, Windows Server 2012 R2, Windows Server 2016, Windows Server 2019, and Windows Server 2022.

-1. Install the [Power Query On prem Data gateway](https://go.microsoft.com/fwlink/?LinkId=2116849&clcid=0x409).
+1. Install the [Power Query On-premises Data gateway](https://go.microsoft.com/fwlink/?LinkId=2116849&clcid=0x409).
 For more information about the gateway requirements, or for support, see [Install an on-premises data gateway](/data-integration/gateway/service-gateway-install).

 ## Connection settings for the SAP RFC connector